benniloidl/44tw/README.md

 # 44tw

-> "4-for-the-win": Ein WebSocket-basiertes 4-gewinnt-Spiel

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+> "4-for-the-win": A WebSocket-based 1vs1 game where a player must place 4 pieces in a row or diagonal to win

 ## Getting Started